-7.7 Being Lesbian, gay, bisexual transgender, queer, questioning and/or ace (LGBTQ+) is not in itself an inherent risk factor for harm.
+- 7.7 Being Lesbian, gay, bisexual transgender, queer, questioning and/or ace (LGBTQ+) is not in itself an inherent risk factor for harm.
 However, pupils who are LGBTQ+, or are perceived to be LGBTQ+, can be targeted by other children and young people.
 Risks can be compounded where pupils who are LGBTQ+ lack a trusted adult with whom they can be open.
-It is

-Please note: The DfE refer to 'LGBT' in its in guidance.
-Outcomes First Group has chosen to use the term 'LGBTQ+', because this abbreviation appears to be most inclusive and commonly used by the community.

-- 7.8 Looked after children and previously looked after children can potentially remain vulnerable and all staff should have the skills, knowledge and understanding to keep looked after children and previously looked after children safe.
+It is therefore vital that team members endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with team members. - Please note: The DfE refer to 'LGBT' in its in guidance.
+Outcomes First Group has chosen to use the term 'LGBTQ+', because this abbreviation appears to be most inclusive and commonly used by the community. - 7.8 Looked after children and previously looked after children can potentially remain vulnerable and all team members should have the skills, knowledge and understanding to keep looked after children and previously looked after children safe.
 It is important that all agencies work together, and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group. - 7.9 If the school becomes aware that a child is subject to a private fostering arrangement, the local authority must be informed so they can assess and support them to ensure it is a safe place for the child.
 Private foster carers are people who are not a close relative to a child but plan to look after them for 28 days or more.
-Staff should inform the DSL immediately if they become aware of a private fostering arrangement. - 7.9 Staff should be aware that children can be victims of domestic abuse.
+Team members should inform the DSL immediately if they become aware of a private fostering arrangement. - 7.9 Team members should be aware that children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships as teenagers.
 All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.